Polygraph: History

 Despite his predecessors' contributions, Marston styled himself the "father of the polygraph".
 (Today he is often equally or more noted as the creator of the comic book character Wonder Woman and her Lasso of Truth, which can force people to tell the truth.)
 Marston remained the device's primary advocate, lobbying for its use in the courts.
 In 1938 he published a book, The Lie Detector Test, wherein he documented the theory and use of the device.
 In 1938 he appeared in advertising by the Gillette company claiming that the polygraph showed Gillette razors were better than the competition.

-A device recording both blood pressure and breathing was invented in 1921 by John Augustus Larson of the University of California and first applied in law enforcement work by the Berkeley Police Department under its nationally renowned police chief August Vollmer.
+A device recording both blood pressure and breathing was invented in 1921 by medical student John Augustus Larson of the University of California, Berkeley and first applied in law enforcement work by the Berkeley Police Department under its nationally renowned police chief August Vollmer.
 Further work on this device was done by Leonarde Keeler.
 As Larson's protege, Keeler updated the device by making it portable and added the galvanic skin response to it in 1939.
 His device was then purchased by the FBI, and served as the prototype of the modern polygraph.

 Several devices similar to Keeler's polygraph version included the Berkeley Psychograph, a blood pressure-pulse-respiration recorder developed by C. D. Lee in 1936 and the Darrow Behavior Research Photopolygraph, which was developed and intended solely for behavior research experiments.

 A device which recorded muscular activity accompanying changes in blood pressure was developed in 1945 by John E. Reid, who claimed that greater accuracy could be obtained by making these recordings simultaneously with standard blood pressure-pulse-respiration recordings.